nelsonjchen/Gold-Checkbox-Checker/README.md

 ## Firefox

 Install the [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)
-extension and click the link below.
+extension if you do not have it installed and click the link below after it is installed.
 Follow through with the instructions to install it.
-For uninstallation, please read the Greasemonkey documentation.
+For uninstallation, please read the Greasemonkey documentation on how to uninstall scripts.

 https://github.com/crazysim/Gold-Checkbox-Checker/raw/master/gold_checkbox_checker.user.js